What to Pack for Rwanda and What to Wear for Each Adventure (for everyone)

 Packing for the Weather in Rwanda

 The best times to visit Rwanda are in the dry seasons: December to February, and June to mid-September.
-During the rainy season, there are short bursts of rain just once a day so you can still manage to do some adventure but hiking conditions for primates are poor and muddy.
+During the rainy season, there are short bursts of rain just once a day so you can still manage to do some activities, but hiking conditions for primates are poor and muddy.

 Weather Apps in Rwanda